 The official announcement for closing school early or canceling school due to inclement weather will be posted to FACTS, KVOM Radio Station (101.7 FM or 800 AM) and television stations each day the weather is questionable.
 As a rule, Sacred Heart will close for inclement weather at the same time as South Conway County Schools for transportation purposes.
-Sacred Heart has 2 snow days and 5 cyber days.
 High School teachers will utilize Google Classroom/FACTS to post assignments.
 Elementary will coordinate with parents.